-All major Council sports fields use onsite bores as preferred source of water for irrigation.
+All major the Council sports fields use onsite bores as a preferred source of water for irrigation.

-Council selects summer hardy plants for much of its amenity planted areas and concentrates annuals around town centre areas.
-This reduces the amount of water needed to areas with high pedestrian activity.
+The Council selects summer hardy plants for much of its amenity planted areas and concentrates annuals around town centre areas.
+This reduces the amount of water needed in areas with high pedestrian activity.